 Vartan Gregorian is President of Carnegie Corporation of New York, a position he assumed in June 1997.
 Previously, he served as President of Brown University from 1989-1997.
 From 1981-1989, he was President of The New York Public Library.
 Gregorian has taught European and Middle Eastern history at San Francisco State College, UCLA, and the University of Texas at Austin.
 In 1972 he joined the University of Pennsylvania faculty and was appointed Tarzian Professor of History and professor of South Asian history.
 In 1974, he became the founding dean of the Faculty of Arts and Sciences at the University of Pennsylvania and four years later became its twenty-third provost.
 Gregorian is the author of The Road to Home: My Life and Times; Islam: A Mosaic, Not a Monolith; and The Emergence of Modern Afghanistan, 1880-1946.
 He is the recipient of numerous fellowships, including those from the John Simon Guggenheim Foundation, the American Council of Learned Societies, the Social Science Research Council, and the American Philosophical Society.
-Currently, he serves on several boards including Brandeis University, The Hunter Foundation, the Aga Khan Museum, the Library of Alexandria, National September 11 Memorial Museum at the World Trade Center, The American Academy in Berlin, Qatar Foundation, National Constitution Center, Philadelphia, Central European University, Human Rights Watch, Museum of Modern Art, and The Institute for Advanced Studies, Princeton.
+Currently, he serves on several boards including The Hunter Foundation, the Aga Khan Museum, the Library of Alexandria, National September 11 Memorial Museum at the World Trade Center, The American Academy in Berlin, and National Constitution Center, Philadelphia.
 Among the many awards and honors Gregorian has received are the American Academy of the Institute of Arts and Letters’ Gold Medal for Service to the Arts (1989), the National Humanities Medal (1998), and the Medal of Freedom, the nation’s highest civil award (2004).
 After majoring in history and the humanities, Gregorian graduated with honors from Stanford University in 1958 and was awarded a Ph.D. in history and humanities from Stanford in 1964.